IBM/neuroaikit/README.md

-# NeuroAI Toolkit
+# Neuro-inspired AI Toolkit

-**Navigate to the NeuroAI Toolkit website https://ibm.github.io/neuroaikit/ for comprehensive documentation.**
+**Navigate to the Neuro-inspired AI Toolkit website https://ibm.github.io/neuroaikit/ for comprehensive documentation.**

 This toolkit facilitates use of biologically-inspired AI in TensorFlow 2.x.
 It enables to build SNU-based networks.
 For more deatail,